NC Medicaid: “A Modest Proposal for Medicaid Reform”

 Think what an impact North Carolina would have on the nation if we were to implement my “A Modest Proposal for Medicaid Reform!!”

-Posted on August 21, 2013, in Behavioral health, Beth Wood, Budget, Dental Medicaid Providers, DHHS, Division of Medical Assistance, Health Care Providers and Services, MCO, Medicaid, Medicaid Budget, Medicaid Costs, Medicaid Eligibility, Medicaid Fraud, Medicaid Funds, Medicaid Recipients, Medicaid Recipients Under 21, Medicaid Reform, Medicaid Services, Medical Necessity, Mental Health, Mental Health Problems, Mental Illness, North Carolina, Office of State Auditor, Public Consulting Group, Unnecessary Medical Services and tagged A Modest Proposal, Behavioral health, CCME, Centers for Medicare and Medicaid Services, DHHS, Division of Medical Assistance, DMA, Fraud, Health care, Health care provider, Insurance, Managed care, Managed Care Organizations, MCO, Medicaid, Medicaid recipients, Medicaid Reform, Medicaid Services, Mental health, NC Medicaid, North Carolina, North Carolina Department of Health and Human Services, Public Consulting Group.
+Posted on August 21, 2013, in Behavioral health, Beth Wood, Budget, Dental Medicaid Providers, Division of Medical Assistance, Health Care Providers and Services, MCO, Medicaid, Medicaid Budget, Medicaid Costs, Medicaid Eligibility, Medicaid Fraud, Medicaid Funds, Medicaid Recipients, Medicaid Recipients Under 21, Medicaid Reform, Medicaid Services, Medical Necessity, Mental Health, Mental Health Problems, Mental Illness, NC DHHS, North Carolina, Office of State Auditor, Public Consulting Group, Unnecessary Medical Services and tagged A Modest Proposal, Behavioral health, CCME, Centers for Medicare and Medicaid Services, Division of Medical Assistance, DMA, Fraud, Health care, Health care provider, Insurance, Managed care, Managed Care Organizations, MCO, Medicaid, Medicaid recipients, Medicaid Reform, Medicaid Services, Mental health, NC DHHS, NC Medicaid, North Carolina, North Carolina Department of Health and Human Services, Public Consulting Group.
 Bookmark the permalink.
 7 Comments.